ampproject/amphtml/extensions/amp-story-360/0.1/amp-story-360.md

 ##### Animation fallback

-If the device does not support gyroscope or the user declines permission, the component will fallback to animating.
+If the device does not support gyroscope or the user declines permission, the component will fallback to animating if the animation is defined.

 ## Attributes